Jonathan Van-Tam

-After hospital work, he was involved variously as a university lecturer and within the pharmaceutical industry.
+After hospital work, Van-Tam was involved variously as a university lecturer and within the pharmaceutical industry.
 Van-Tam became a Deputy Chief Medical Officer for England on 2 October 2017.
-He played a very significant part in the UK's response to the covid pandemic which started in 2020 as one of two deputies.
-He was due to step down at the end of March 2022 to take up an academic role.
+He played a very significant part in the UK's response to the Covid-19 pandemic which started in 2020 as one of two deputies.
+In May 2023 he joined Covid-19 vaccine maker Moderna as a consultant.

 Early life

 Van-Tam was born and grew up in Boston, Lincolnshire.
-He is partially of Vietnamese descent.
+He is partially of Vietnamese descent; his grandfather was Nguyễn Văn Tâm, the Prime Minister of the State of Vietnam, and his uncle, Nguyễn Văn Hinh, was Chief Of Staff of the Vietnamese National Army and the first Vietnamese officer in the French Armed Forces to be promoted to the rank of general.
 He attended Boston Grammar School where his father, Paul Nguyen Van-Tam, was a teacher of Mathematics.
 He graduated in medicine from the University of Nottingham in 1987.
 He was awarded bachelor's degrees in Medical Sciences in 1985 and a Bachelor of Medicine, Bachelor of Surgery (BM BS) in 1987.
-He was awarded a Doctorate of Medicine (DM) in 2001 supported by a thesis on epidemiology.
+He was awarded a Doctorate of Medicine (DM) in 2001, supported by a thesis on epidemiology.